ObjectTable

 onCellValueChanged | (info: CellEditInfo) => void | Called when a cell value is edited.
 The info object contains rowId, columnId, newValue, oldValue, and originalRowData |

-onSubmitEdits | (edits: CellEditInfo[]) => Promise<boolean> | When provided, shows a "Submit Edits" button that calls this function with all pending edits.
+onSubmitEdits | (edits: CellEditInfo[]) => Promise<boolean> | When provided, shows a "Submit Edits" button in the edit footer.
 Return true on success |

 Column Definitions